Week 9 - Networking and APIs

 Introduction

-In this chapter we will examine how to use a public Web API in JavaScript.
-We will investigate the documentation of an example API, do some experiments with it by sending example requests and examine the responses.
-Finally we will complete a provided starter web application with the necessary JavaScript code to make the required HTTP requests.
+In this chapter, we will examine how to use a public Web API in JavaScript.
+We will investigate the documentation of an example API, run a few experiments by sending example requests, and examine the responses.
+Finally, we will complete a provided starter web application with the JavaScript code needed to make the required HTTP requests.

 Example API: Nager.Date